Amir Khan (boxer): Khan Promotions

 Amir Khan is a promoter, the CEO of his own boxing promotion company, Khan Promotions.
 In March 2021 Khan officially announced his first-ever signing, Tal Singh and is now managing the former England amateur champion, who he is hoping to guide towards a historic world title triumph.
+Khan relaunched AK Promotions in 2025, partnering with Legacy Promotions and DAZN, with the first event taking place in Accra, Ghana on 13 June 2025.
+Khan promoted his second boxing event in Nigeria in October 2025, featuring a main event between cruiserweights Brandon Glanton and Rocky Fielding, who was later replaced by Marcus Browne, in Lagos.
+Khan was excited about bringing world-class boxing to Nigeria, stating the event aimed to inspire a new generation and highlight the talent of Nigerian boxers alongside international competitors.

 Amir Khan Academy

 Khan announced that he was building a boxing academy called the Amir Khan Academy to produce Pakistani boxing champions.
 Based in Islamabad, the Amir Khan Academy is planning to train Pakistani amateur boxers competing at the 2018 Asian Games in Indonesia.

 Super Fight League

 In 2016, Khan was named co-owner of India's Super Fight League (SFL).
 He announced that he, along with Super Fight League, would introduce India's first team-based MMA league, with events expected to be held in India, the United States, Canada, and Dubai.
 SFL has had several Bollywood stars, including Sanjay Dutt, Ajay Devgn, Tiger Shroff, and Jacqueline Fernandez, as promoters and team ambassadors.
 SFL is the world's third largest MMA brand.
 It has had 67 live televised events, with over 100 million views.